andthum/hpc_submit_scripts/CONTRIBUTING.rst

       should also be stated in the message of commit A.

-7. Tidy up your topic branch
+7. Tidy up Your Topic Branch
 ----------------------------

 If your topic branch does not fulfill the commit conventions above, tidy up your commits by reordering_, squashing_ and/or splitting_.

-8. Rebase onto the target branch
+8. Rebase Onto the Target Branch
 --------------------------------

 While you were working on your topic branch, the upstream repository